Ciutadella de Menorca: History

 The earliest known human activity in the area dates to 2000 BC.
 Talaiots were constructed in the area around 1400 BC.
 A necropolis in the area was used from the pre-talaiot culture to the 100s AD.

 Ciutadella de Menorca was founded by Ancient Carthage under the name Jamma and was one of three fortified towns on Menorca.
 The area was renamed to Lammona after the Romans conquered it in 123 BC.

 The town became Medina Menurqa after being conquered by Muslims in 903 and was the only city on the island due to the decline of Mahón.
-The Kingdom of Aragon conquered the area in 1287.
+The Crown of Aragon conquered the area in 1287.
 James II of Majorca had walls constructed and expanded for the town in 1303, and these existed until demolition occurred starting in 1868.

 In 1558, the area was raided by the Ottoman Empire.
 An obelisk was set up in the 19th century by Josep Quadrado in the Plaza d'es Born in memory of the offensive, with the following inscription: